biirving/meant/README.md

-# meant
+# MEANT
-Multimodal encoding with antecedent information
+## This repository contains the code from the following paper: MEANT:Multimodal encoding with antecedent information